colintoh/ember-brunch/README.md

 Ember-Brunch
 ============

-Ember-Brunch embodies [modern web development flow](http://www.youtube.com/watch?v=vDbbz-BdyYc) with the help of brunch.io and the ember.js framework.
-With Ember-Brunch, you can:
+Ember-Brunch embodies [modern web development workflow](http://www.youtube.com/watch?v=vDbbz-BdyYc) with the help of brunch.io and the ember.js framework.
+Having a awesome development workflow is important because you want to:

+- ***Reduce*** development time.
+- ***Reduce*** bugs.
+- ***Reduce*** unneccessary premature hairloss.

+What ***Ember-Brunch*** can do for you:

 - Organize your javascript files into modules.
-- Import modules into local scope and prevent them from polluting the global scope.
+- Prevent pollution of the global scope.
-- Ember provides a MVC structure for your front-end development
-- Automatically JS-hint your files when you save them.
+- Front-end MVC framework.
+- Auto-detect and prompt JS errors the very moment you save the files.
-- Brunch provides all sort of preprocessors: LESS, STYLUS, JADE, TYPESCRIPT etc...
+- A buffet selection of preprocessors to save development time: LESS, STYLUS, JADE, TYPESCRIPT etc...
 - Build a production-ready app with just a single command and be ready to deploy.